fayez-baig/React-AI-News-App/README.md

 $ npm start
 ```

-That's it. vidly app can be accessed locally from here: 👉 http://localhost:3000/
+That's it.
+App can be accessed locally from here: 👉 http://localhost:3000/

 Sample Voice Commands